drchase55/NNU_nih_python_jrc/README.md

 - Submodule 2 builds on the foundations of Python in Submodule 1 to introduce powerful tools for large data sets.
 - Submodule 3 introduces key object-oriented programming tools.
 Its tutorials also build on Submodule 1 to give you the skills to build your own python tools.

-Within each submodule, there are several sub-modules (basically, topics) with embedded quizzes.
+Within each submodule, there are several tutorials (basically, topics) with embedded quizzes.
 They are numbered to make it easy to know the flow of the topics.
-Each tutorial ends with a link to the next tutorial, or the project.
+Each tutorial ends with a link to the next tutorial, or a link to the guided, summative project.

 Each module includes at least one guided 'project' that allows you to practice your skills with a coding exercise you might later need to do with your own data or problem.